codex-academy/codeX_ReleaseOneNarrativeWorkbook/NodeSetup.md

 * type ```nodejs``` and press enter - you should now be in a Node JS console - you should get no errors. (on a non Ubuntu machine the command is called ```node```).
 Use ctrl-C to get out of it
 * type ```npm``` you should see some information about npm on the console

-Now you are ready to use Javascript from the command line.
+Now you are ready to use JavaScript from the command line.

 ##Node JS Javascript from the command line

-Let's run a simple javascript script from the command line:
+Let's run a simple JavaScript script from the command line:

 	* Create a file called 'hello.js'
 	* copy this text into the file: 'console.log('hello world!');'
 	* Save the file
 	* now run it using 'nodejs hello.js'
 	* what happens?

 So what just happend?
-You liberated your Javascript knowledge from the command line.
+You liberated your JavaScript knowledge from the command line.

-Now proof this to yourself and write some Javascript that use:
+Now prove this to yourself and write some JavaScript that uses:
 * an ```if``` statement
 * a ```for``` loop
-* write a simple function
+* a simple function
 * what else you need to get comfortable

-If you can create about 5 different javascript file (.js) files to get more comfortable with Javascript on the command line.
+If you can, create about 5 different JavaScript (.js) files to get more comfortable with JavaScript on the command line.

 You can run the scripts using ```nodejs filename.js```